Disclaimer: This Article is for Educational Purposes ONLY

 Low, Normal, and High Testosterone Levels

-Yes, testosterone plays a role in increasing libido, general drive, and recovery speed.
+Yes, testosterone plays a role in libido, general drive, and recovery speed.
 But it doesn’t directly give you the energy to work out.
 That energy?
 It comes from your mindset.
 Fuel your mind with purpose.
 Fuel it with The Fitness Mindset!